Telenav/cactus/README.md

   * That there are no remote modifications that have not been pulled
-  * That there are no submodules that contain more than one project family, where none is used as a superpom (this strongly indicates that either a new project was misplaced or has a typo in its group-id)
+  * That there are no submodules that contain more than one project family, where none is used as a superpom (this strongly indicates that either a new project was misplaced or has a typo in its groupId)
   * That no intermediate bill-of-materials POM files are declared as the `<parent>` of any project (many IDEs will configure a newly created project this way, and it means that that project will not share plugin and dependency configuration with